First Time Home Buyer?

 Putting Together your Winning Team

 Here is a list of the documents you will need to have on hand when applying for a home loan.
-You may be asked to update these docs during the mortgage process, so be prepared.
-If your lender asks for a document, the faster you can get it to them, the better.
+You may be asked to update these docs during the mortgage process, so please be prepared.
+If your lender asks for a document, the faster you can get it to them, the faster we can get your loan processed.
 A delay in receiving documents can impact the closing date.
 Here is an overview of the loan process, which can take anywhere from one to three months to complete (based on when documentation is received, closing dates, and appraisal turn times).

 What Goes into a Mortgage Payment (PITI)

 - Principal: The amount of your monthly payment allocated to the loan balance.